-As the stunning photograph above by Roger Graves reveals, workmen have reached a key stage in the work, completing the removal of the top section of the 86m high damaged spire this week.
+As seen in photos by Roger Graves, workmen have reached a key stage in the work and on Monday are expected to finish removing the top section of the 86m high damaged spire.

-And it has been revealed the £600,000 fund-raising target to pay for the work could be on the brink of being reached.
+And it has been revealed the £600,00 fundraising target to pay for the work could be on the brink of being reached.